Focus is progress

 Grappler

-I used to show up to open mat with no idea what to work on.
+I used to hit the mat with no idea what to work on.
 Now I open the app, see my focus, and train with intent.

 — Carlos M., Blue belt · Madrid